 The high-density gaskets used on the exterior storage compartments are designed to provide a more positive seal against dust and weather.
-Sometimes this seal firmness can inhibit complete latching of the compartment doors if they are simply "dropped shut" or closing force is applied only to the center of the door.

-To ensure that exterior storage compartment doors have latched properly, press firmly on the bottom edges (side edges - if equipped) of the doors with the palms of your hands.
-If the door is ajar you will hear and feel a loud "click" when the latches engage properly.
+To ensure that exterior storage compartment doors have latched properly, press firmly on the bottom or side edges of the doors with the palms of your hands.